Sakugan: Anime

 The anime was originally scheduled to premiere in 2020, but was delayed to October 2021.
 The series aired from October 7 to December 23, 2021, on Tokyo MX, MBS, and BS11.

 The opening theme song, "Kо̄kotsu Labyrinth" ("Enchanted Labyrinth"), was performed by Masaaki Endoh, while the ending theme song, "Shine", was performed by MindaRyn.
-Crunchyroll licensed the series outside of Asia.
-Bilibili licensed the series in Southeast Asia.
+Crunchyroll streamed the series outside of Asia.
+Bilibili streamed the series in Southeast Asia.

 On October 28, 2021, Crunchyroll announced the series will receive an English dub, which premiered on November 18.

 Episode list

 Manga

 A manga adaptation by Keisuke Sato began serialization in Square Enix's Manga UP! website on August 13, 2021.